 M109 (NGC 3992) is a barred spiral galaxy located in the constellation of Ursa Major.
-It's estimated to be located 83.5 Million light-years from Earth, making it the furthest object in Messier's catalogue.
-Despite its large distance it's relatively bright; with an apparent magnitude of +10.3 the galaxy is within the range of small to medium sized amateur telescopes.
+It's estimated to be 83.5 Million light-years from Earth, making it the furthest object in Messier's catalogue.
+Despite its large distance, it's relatively bright at magnitude +10.3 and therefore within the range of small to medium size scopes.

 M109 has a complicated history.
-In March 1781, Pierre Méchain passed three nebulae he recently found to Charles Messier for confirmation.
-The first one was to become M97 while the others were recorded by Messier as objects 98 and 99 in a rough draft.
-However, Messier never assigned positions for these items in the main catalogue and hence they were never included in the final version.
-Many years later in 1953, American astronomer and historian Owen Gingerich added draft objects 98 and 99 to the "official" Messier catalogue and they became items M108 and M109.
+In March 1781, Pierre Méchain passed three "nebulae" he recently found to Charles Messier for confirmation.
+The first one was to become M97 whereas the others were recorded as objects 98 and 99 in a rough draft for the next catalogue version.
+However, Messier never assigned positions for these two items and they were never included in the final catalogue.
+In 1953, American astronomer and historian Owen Gingerich added draft objects 98 and 99 to the "official" catalogue and they became items M108 and M109 respectively.
 The story is further complicated by recent analysis that suggest Méchain may have not originally observed NGC 3992 but instead nearby galaxy NGC 3953.
-If so, this implies that Messier in fact discovered NGC 3992 and not Méchain.
-Despite this, it's generally accepted that M109 is identified as NGC 3992.
+If so this implies that Messier in fact discovered NGC 3992.
+Despite this, it generally remains accepted that M109 is the same object as NGC 3992.

-Finding M109 is easy, it's located only 0.75 degrees to the southeast of Phecda (γ UMa - mag. +2.4) one of the stars of the Plough asterism of Ursa Major.
+Finding M109 is easy as it's located only 0.75 degrees to the southeast of Phecda (γ UMa - mag. +2.4).
+This star is a member of the Plough asterism of Ursa Major.
 The galaxy is best seen from northern temperate latitudes during the months of March, April and May.
-From the Southern Hemisphere it never rises very high above the northern horizon.
+From the Southern Hemisphere, it never rises very high above the northern horizon.

-M109 is visible in large 20x80 binoculars but requires good seeing conditions and is somewhat washed out from the resulting glare due to its close proximity to second magnitude Phecda.
-Through a 100mm (4-inch) scope the galaxy appears as a faint hazy elongated streak of nebulosity, which is best observed by switching to higher magnifications and moving Phecda outside the field of view.
-A 150mm (6-inch) telescope reveals a small sharp nucleus surrounded by a mottled nebulosity.
-An even larger amateur scope shows hints of structure including the bar shaped nucleus.
-Of course, it's much easier to photograph or image the bar shape than to actually observe it.
+M109 is visible with large 20x80 binoculars but requires good seeing conditions.
+However, it's somewhat washed out from the glare of nearby Phecda.
+Through 100mm (4-inch) scopes, the galaxy appears as a faint hazy elongated streak of nebulosity that's best observed by switching to high magnifications and moving Phecda out of the field of view.
+A 150mm (6-inch) instrument reveals a small sharp nucleus surrounded by mottled nebulosity.
+Even larger amateur reflectors show hints of structure, including the bar shaped nucleus.
+Of course it's much easier to photograph or image the bar than to observe it visually.

 M109 Data Table